OData/WebApi/_posts/2018-10-15-12-2-Use-SkipToken-for-Server-Side-Paging.md

 Moreover, we will ensure stable sorting if the query is configured for using $skiptoken.
 ### Additional details and discussions
-##### 1. How would a developer implement paging without using EnableQuery attribute?
+#### 1. How would a developer implement paging without using EnableQuery attribute?
 What about stable ordering in that case?
 a.
 The new SkipTokenQueryOption class will provide 2 methods-

       i.
-GenerateSkipTokenValue – which would require the EDM model, the results as IQuerable and OrderbyQueryOption.
+GenerateSkipTokenValue – requires the EDM model, the results as IQuerable and OrderbyQueryOption.

       ii.
 ApplyTo -  applies the LINQ expression for $skiptoken.

  For developers having non-linq data sources, they can generate the skiptoken value using the new class and use this class in their own implementation of the filtering that ApplyTo does.